 You may deduct the net amount of actual property losses resulting from war, accident, fire, storm, shipwreck, or other casualty, or from theft.
 Do not deduct here any losses claimed elsewhere in your return.
-Compute loss by determining value of the property just before the loss (ordinarily, cost less
+Compute loss by determining value of the property just before the loss (ordinarily, cost less depreciation sustained) and subtracting both

-You may deduct the net amount of any medical, hospital, or dental expenses paid by you during the year for yourself, your wife (or husband), or a dependent, over and above 5 percent of the total income you reported in item 5, page 1.
+You may deduct the net amount of any medical, hospital, or dental You may deduct the net amount of any medical, hospital, or dental expenses paid by you during the year for yourself, your wife (or husband), or a dependent, over and above 5 percent of the total income you reported in item 6, page 1.
 However, this deduction is limited to \$1,250 if you claimed only one exemption in item 1, page 1, or \$2,500 if you claimed more than one.
 Expenses for eyeglasses, artificial limbs, hearing aids, etc., may be included.
-Also
+Also include any amount paid for

-Itemize all allowable deductions not claimed elsewhere on your return, including: (a) Expenses incurred in the production or collection of taxable income or in the management of property held for the production of taxable income; (b) expenses incurred in connection with your employment, such as union dues; (c) alimony and separate maintenance payments which are taxable another person unless you were legally liable to make the payment.
+Itemize all allowable deductions not claimed elsewhere on your return, including: (a) Expenses incurred in the production or collection of taxable income or in the management of property held for the production of taxable income; (b) expenses incurred in connection with your employment, such as union dues; (c) alimony and separate maintenance payments which are taxable to the wife; (d) gambling losses not interest paid on behalf of another person unless you were legally liable to make the payment.
 In figuring the interest paid on a mortgage or installment contract, be careful to distinguish between interest and other charges such as financing fees, taxes, or insurance.